All Episodes

 I mean, they're getting the crap kicked out of them.

-I saw one guy, you know, take a running start, and there was a cop that was on the ground and he was trying to get up and literally kicked this guy in the head and then fell backwards and fell on his ass.
+I saw one guy, you know, take a running start, and there was a cop that was on the ground, and he was trying to get up and literally kick this guy in the head and then fell backwards and fell on his ass.

-And I'm thinking, all of this, and and then we take they take him off to jail.
+And I'm thinking, all of this, and then they take them off to jail.

 They arrest them.